ATSG, Vol. 1: Singles

 The album housed three singles.
 The album's lead single "Hustle" features Bnxn and D Smoke and was released on 23 February 2022 and was produced by Sarz.
 The second single, "Shina Peters" was released on 31 May 2023 and features the late MohBad, produced by Niphkeys.
 The third single off ATSG, "Why?" features Oxlade was released on 18 August 2023 and produced by Rhookcastle.

 Critical reception

-Adeayo Adebiyi of Pulse Nigeria praised ATSG, Vol. 1 for its strong execution and versatility, reflecting his journey as a veteran in Nigerian rap.
-He believed the album balances diverse sounds while maintaining coherence, with collaborations adding fresh energy.
-Awarding it a 7.9 out of 10, he highlighted it as a well-rounded project that appeals to both mainstream and rap audiences.
-Tomide Marv of Zikoko! praised ATSG for defying the trend of diminishing returns seen in other Nigerian OGs' recent works.
-He highlighted Reminisce's versatility, introspection, and ability to stay relevant, noting that the album's cohesive production and stellar performance prove that age is just a number in hip-hop.
-Marv concluded that the album solidifies Reminisce's status as a street legend and superstar.
+Tomide Marv of Zikoko! described ATSG, Vol. 1 as a "solid body of work" with "cohesive production and stellar performance", praising Reminisce's versatility and ability to remain creatively sharp after years away from album releases.
+He highlighted the tracks "Eyes", "Mora", and "E.N.K.R", concluding that the album "solidif[ied] his superstardom and street legend" and that "Reminisce got it".

+Adeayo Adebiyi of Pulse Nigeria called ATSG, Vol. 1 as a "well-executed album" that showcased the "different pieces" of Reminisce's artistry while balancing "diversity without losing its purpose".
+He commended the collaborations, production, and sequencing for providing "an enjoyable listening experience with no part of the album feeling flat", concluding that "Reminisce shows the veterans how to make an album on their terms while still crafting music the mainstream can enjoy".
+He gave the album a 7.9/10.